Not all information is good information.

 - Are arguments given only one-sided?

-If you deem the source valid and relatable to your paper, cite it both in your paper and in your references page.
+If you deem the source valid and relatable to your paper, cite it both in your paper and on your references page.

 When finding and evaluating sources, it’s important to note the distinction between primary and secondary sources.
 Primary sources are those that give a first-hand account of the topic.
 They often come in the form of interviews, historical records or statistical data.
 Secondary sources offer analysis and further discussion based on the primary source.
 These are often peer-reviewed journal articles and books.